aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_7.rst

 =============

 .. warning::

-    The EPICSCAOutput DataSource is only available in distribution where `EPICS Channel Access <https://epics-controls.org/>`__ is installed.
+    The EPICSCAOutput DataSource is only available in distributions where `EPICS Channel Access <https://epics-controls.org/>`__ is installed.

 The :vcisdoxygenmccl:`EPICSCAOutput` DataSource can be used to stream application data over the EPICS Channel Access protocol.
-This allows to interface the application with any EPICS based monitoring or control application (e.g. `EPICS Archiver Appliance <https://slacmshankar.github.io/epicsarchiver_docs/>`__, `EPICS Control System Studio <https://controlsystemstudio.org/>`__).
+This allows interfacing the application with any EPICS-based monitoring or control application (e.g. `EPICS Archiver Appliance <https://slacmshankar.github.io/epicsarchiver_docs/>`__, `EPICS Control System Studio <https://controlsystemstudio.org/>`__).

 This DataSource writes to the PVs asynchronously on a separate thread (which may be allocated to a different CPU core).

-The name of the PVs needs to be defined for every signal in the DataSource configuration.
+The names of the PVs need to be defined for every signal in the DataSource configuration.

 Given that the PV name needs to be unique, in order to avoid name clashes, the configuration file ``../Configurations/MassSpring/RTApp-MassSpring-30.cfg`` will be automatically updated from a ``Makefile.cfg``.
-The name of the PVs are based on the username.
+The names of the PVs are based on the username.

 The PVs are hosted on a ``softIOC`` which needs to be started before running the application.
 The ``softIOC`` configuration file is generated from a template by running the command ``../Test/Integrated/GenerateEPICSSoftIOCDb.sh``, which will also automatically generate the PV names to match the ones defined in the configuration file ``../Configurations/MassSpring/RTApp-MassSpring-30.cfg``.

-In this example the main application data is written into the corresponding PVs.
+In this example, the main application data is written into the corresponding PVs.

 .. literalinclude:: /_static/tutorial/Configurations/MassSpring/RTApp-MassSpring-30.cfg
     :language: c++
     :lines: 896-915
     :caption: EPICSCAOutput configuration.
-Note that the PVs names are automatically replaced by the ``Makefile.cfg``.
+Note that the PV names are automatically replaced by the ``Makefile.cfg``.
     :linenos:
     :emphasize-lines: 9, 13, 17

 Running the application